stevencohn/OneMore/README.md

 If you have the user name and password of an account with admin rights, you can run the OneMore installer from your current account using this command entered from a console window:

-   `runas /user:&lt;username&gt; "msiexec.exe /i &lt;path-to-installer&gt;"`
+    runas /user:<username> "msiexec.exe /i <path-to-installer>"

     where &lt;username&gt; is the user name of an account with admin rights and &lt;path-to-installer&gt; is the full path to the OneMore installer .msi file

 You wil be prompted for the password of the admin user.
 The installation will continue.